Pregnancy week 40: Your week by week pregnancy guide

 You're feeling a bit impatient, waiting for your baby who seems to have missed the memo.
-Don't lose sleep over this--or anything at all.
+Don't lose sleep over this.
 Instead, use this time to get all the rest you can get.
 Think of it as the calm before the storm.

 In this week by week pregnancy guide, you’ll learn that:

-- Because he’s yet to make his way through the birth canal, your baby’s skull bones are not yet fused.
+- His/her skull bones are not yet fused.
 This allows the bones to overlap a bit if the journey through the birth canal proves to be a bit tight.
 This is called molding and explains why your baby’s head is more oval than round.

 - Don’t lose sleep over when and where your water will break.
 Sleep is rare enough as it is.

 - Learn to recognise when your amniotic sac has ruptured.
-Amniotic fluid is usually colorless and odorless.
+Amniotic fluid is usually colourless and odourless.
 If you notice fluid that looks yellowish and smells of ammonia, you are probably leaking urine.